EdwardLucas2/LetterboxSolver/README.md

 3) The easiness of the last letter in the word (it's frequency)

 #### TODO:
-- Better solution reporting, maybe implemented by storing the played words in the puzzle class
+- Better solution reporting, maybe implemented by storing the played words in the puzzle class (DONE)
 - Changing the solver from a recursive implementation to an iterative one
 - Better/new heuristics and weightings
 - Better normalisation for heuristic values